 Increase sports club members 06

 A great way to get in touch with your local area is by using your local press.
 You could get in touch with your local newspaper or town/village magazine with any stories you think are worth sharing.
 You can normally either:

 • Invite press to cover an event.
-If your martial arts school is holding a grading with special guests, you could invite the press to cover the event and ask them to mention the fact you’re taking on new students too.
+If your martial arts school is holding a grading with special guests, you could invite the press to cover the event and ask them to mention the fact you’re taking on new members too.

 • Pay for an advert in your local newspaper/magazine.

 • Submit a press release to a local magazine if you have a story you think they’ll be interested in.
 For example, if a group of your volleyball players have been selected to play nationally.
 Then you can ask them to mention that you have openings for new players to join.

 9. RUN A BEGINNERS-ONLY COURSE